 JZCP has co-invested with Fund A, Fund A Parallel I, II and III Limited Partnerships in a number of US micro-cap buyouts.
 These Limited Partnerships are managed by an affiliate of JZAI.
 JZCP invested in a ratio of 82%/18% with the Fund A entities.
-At 28 February 2025, these co-investments, with the Fund A entities, were in the following portfolio companies: Industrial Service Solutions WC, L.P. and BSM Engenharia.
-Pursuant to a merger agreement, dated December 14, 2022, JZCP and all of the Fund A entities transferred their prior investments in ISS #2, LLC rateably in exchange for cash, a rollover investment (Industrial Service Solutions WC, L.P.) and contingent escrow amounts.
-JZCP previously co-invested with Fund A in Safety Solutions Holdings and Tierpoint which were included in the transfer to JZHL Secondary Fund LP (mentioned above).
+At 29 February 2024, these co-investments, with the Fund A entities, were in the following portfolio companies: Industrial Service Solutions WC, L.P. and BSM Engenharia.
+Pursuant to a merger agreement, dated 14 December 2022, JZCP and all of the Fund A Entities transferred their prior investments in ISS #2, LLC rateably in exchange for cash, a rollover investment (Industrial Service Solutions WC, L.P.) and contingent escrow amounts.
+JZCP previously co-invested with Fund A in Safety Solutions Holdings and TierPoint which were included in the transfer to JZHL Secondary Fund LP (mentioned above).

-Total Directors' remuneration for the year ended 28 February 2025 was \$290,000 (29 February 2024: \$290,000).
+Total Directors' remuneration for the year ended 29 February 2024 was \$290,000 (28 February 2023: \$290,000).

-21. Basic and Diluted (Loss)/Earnings Per Ordinary Share
+25. Basic and Diluted Earnings Per Ordinary Share

-Basic earnings/loss per Ordinary share is calculated by dividing the profit/loss for the year by the weighted average number of Ordinary shares outstanding during the year.
+Basic earnings per share is calculated by dividing the profit/loss for the year by the weighted average number of Ordinary shares outstanding during the year.

-For the year ended 28 February 2025, the weighted average number of Ordinary shares outstanding during the year was 71,621,721 (year ended 29 February 2024: 77,477,214).
-The diluted earnings per Ordinary share is calculated by considering adjustments required to the profit/loss and weighted average number of Ordinary shares for the effects of potential dilutive Ordinary shares.
+For the year ended 29 February 2024, the weighted average number of Ordinary shares outstanding during the year was 77,477,214 (Year ended 28 February 2023: 77,477,214).
+The diluted earnings per share is calculated by considering adjustments required to the profit and weighted average number of shares for the effects of potential dilutive Ordinary shares.
 There were no potential dilutive events to the Ordinary shares during the year and prior year.